Corruption in Myanmar: Saffron Revolution

 Myanmar spent five decades under military rule.
 This period ended in 2011, when a semi-civilian government took power and sought to regenerate the economy and draw foreign investment.
 Among its objectives was the reduction of endemic corruption.
 As of May 2014, however, those reforms were viewed as having had a minimal effect on corruption.

 Every leading official in the former military regime is said to have "committed thousands of offenses related to corruption."
 Most high-level officials in the civil service were related to military officials.

-Since the end of military rule, Myanmar has been implementing economic reforms and developing a free market, but according to one source "its nascent market economy remains bound by myriads of regulations," which make possible rampant corruption that "hinders the functioning of the price mechanism, upon which the proper functioning of the market economy is based."
+Since the end of military rule, Myanmar has been implementing economic reforms and developing a free market, but according to one source, "its nascent market economy remains bound by myriads of regulations," which make possible rampant corruption that "hinders the functioning of the price mechanism, upon which the proper functioning of the market economy is based."
 Kim Ninh of the Asia Foundation said in May 2015 that despite efforts to reduce corruption after military rule, the country's business environment remained essentially the same, with few new companies emerging since 2011.

-An October 2015 article in Wired stated that notwithstanding attempts by the US and other Western countries to promote transparency, the majority of Myanmar's economy remains in control of a corrupt elite.
+An October 2015 article in Wired stated that, notwithstanding attempts by the US and other Western countries to promote transparency, the majority of Myanmar's economy remains in control of a corrupt elite.
 During the privatization process, according to a report by the U4 Anti-Corruption Resource Centre that was updated in October 2014, "numerous state assets were sold to the military, family members, and associates of senior government officials at fire sale prices."

 According to several reports, moreover, the military influenced the results of the 2010 and 2012 elections by means of fraud, restrictions on political participation, and prohibition of international monitoring.

 2021 coup

-The 2021 military coup in Myanmar and the rise of the military-led State Administration Council (SAC) have significantly deepened corruption across the country.
-Under SAC rule, bribery has become an everyday requirement for accessing essential public services — from getting ID cards to avoiding military conscription.
-The SAC has turned corruption into a deliberate tool of governance.
-By allowing bureaucrats to collect bribes with impunity, the regime secured their loyalty, especially after nearly half a million civil servants joined the Civil Disobedience Movement post-coup.
-Low civil servant wages and rising living costs have further fueled this trend.

-Anti-corruption laws are applied selectively, mostly targeting political opponents from the former National League for Democracy (NLD) while ignoring abuses by regime loyalists.
-The result is a system where corruption is entrenched, institutionalized, and politically weaponized — exacerbating inequality, eroding trust in government, and stalling national development.

-In 2023, Myanmar’s Corruption Perceptions Index (CPI) hit a new low, scoring 20 out of 100 (where 100 is an ideal score where a country is perceived as having no corruption).
-Myanmar ranks among the most corrupt countries globally and scored the worst in Southeast Asia.
+Since the 2021 military coup in Myanmar and the rise of the military-led State Administration Council (SAC), corruption has worsened across the country.
+Anti-corruption laws are enforced selectively, predominantly against the SAC's political opposition and those who have fallen out of favour with the regime.

+In 2021, Myanmar's Corruption Perceptions Index (CPI) was 28 (scored out of 100); it fell to 23 in 2022, and was 16 in 2025.
+This was the lowest score for any country in Southeast Asia.